Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 **Algorithm/ Pseudo Code**

 **Algorithm:**
-- memory_utilization_panel - Fire a cloudwatch query for memory_utilization_panel, using metric namespace as memory_utilization.
-NOTE - The service should be EKS only.
+- memory_utilization_panel - Fire a cloudwatch query for memory_utilization_panel, using metric name as node_memory_utilization.
+NOTE - The percentage of memory currently being used by the node or nodes.
+It is the percentage of node memory usage divided by the node memory limitation.

+Formula: node_memory_working_set / node_memory_limit.

  **Pseudo Code:**